Ulcer: Symptoms and Effective Treatment Choices

 Blood Test

 A blood test can measure antibodies to H. pylori to determine if you have been exposed to the bacteria.
-This test can remain positive for years after infection and so cannot be used to determine if any treatment was successful.
+This test can remain positive for years after an infection and so cannot be used to determine if any treatment was successful.

 Stool Test